FoxSecIntel/BGP-Intel/README.md

 ASN-cdir.sh - Use this script to work out which IP exist within an ASN
 $ ./asn-cdir.sh [AS Name]

+ASN-ipasndistribution - read in a bunch of IP addresses from a .txt file, analyse and print out the results
+$ ./asn-ipasndistribution.sh  < ip_addresses.txt

 ip_lookup.sh - Use this script to gather IP Geolocation information
 $ ./ip_lookup.sh [insert IP address]